KCErb/lucky-hasura-docker/GUIDE.md

     [docs.docker.com/compose/startup-order](https://docs.docker.com/compose/startup-order/)

-    So you'll see a lot of that in these scripts.
+    You'll see a fair bit of that in these scripts.

 2. Hasura is an awesome tool that supports a lot of use cases!
 In ours, we want Lucky to manage our migrations so we need to turn off "migrations mode" this can be done with a simple API call ... once Hasura is ready to respond.
 This can take some time since Hasura won't start itself until it knows Postgres is ready (it has its own `wait_for_postgres`-like loop running under the hood too).

 Enough talking!
 Let's go ahead and give this a whirl.
 Run `script/up` now and if all went according to plan you'll see `✔ Setup is finished!` after about a minute.
 Then the script enters the Lucky container and starts a `tail -f` of the logs.

-You can now visit `http://localhost:5000` and see the default JSON that Lucky comes with `{"hello":"Hello World from Home::Index"}`.
-You should also be able to see the Hasura version number at `http://localhost:8080/v1/version` as `{"version":"v1.1.1"}`.
-And the Hasura console is at `http://localhost:9695/`.
+Once Lucky gives you the signal, you can visit [localhost:5000](http://localhost:5000) and see the default JSON that Lucky comes with `{"hello":"Hello World from Home::Index"}`.
+You should also be able to see the Hasura version number at [localhost:8080/v1/version](http://localhost:8080/v1/version) as `{"version":"v1.2.0"}`.
+And the Hasura console is at [localhost:9695](http://localhost:9695/).
 This console is slightly different than the default UI console.
-This one was launched from the Hasura CLI and (among other things) which means that any changes you make in the UI will be automatically written to `/hasura/migrations` which will be copied locally to `db/hasura/migrations`.
+This one was launched from the Hasura CLI and we're using the `cli-migrations` Hasura image.
+Among other things, this means that any changes you make in the UI will be automatically written to `/hasura/migrations` which will be copied locally to `db/hasura/migrations`.

 Lastly, be sure to take a look at your docker containers, you should see `foo_bar_lucky:dev`, your lucky container, as well as the default `hasura` and `postgres` containers ready to rock and roll!